Errol

 different kind of history,“ Morris said.
 “People

-it.
-I chose to do away with that.”
+conceptualizing it…explaining it.
+I chose to do away with

 And

-film, teaching us lessons summarized in a Tao de Ching-like
+teaching us lessons summarized in a Tao de Ching-like litany.

 1.